TheMarex/ba-thesis/text/3_pattern.md

 c_y = \frac{z_c}{g} \cdot \ddot{c_y} + p_y
 \end{equation}

-There are several ways to solve this differential equations, for example by transforming them to the frequency-domain.
+There are several ways to solve these differential equations, for example by transforming them to the frequency-domain.
 This however would mean that the ZMP trajectory needs to be transformed to the frequency domain as well, e.g. using Fast Fourier Transformation.
 This has two main
 problems:

-1. It has a significant computational overhead.
-(For FFT the additional runtime would be in $O(n \log n)$)
+1. It has a significant computational overhead (for FFT the additional runtime would be in $O(n \log n)$).

 2. We need to know the whole ZMP trajectory in advance.